Niranchana44/Lung_infection/README.md

-### Project Overview

-### Motivation
+Motivation

 Early and accurate detection of lung infections is crucial for preventing disease progression and improving patient outcomes.
 However, radiographic images are often complex and require expert interpretation, which may not always be accessible in low-resource settings.
 This project aims to develop an automated deep learning model capable of identifying lung infection patterns from medical images.
-By leveraging Convolutional Neural Networks (CNNs) and transfer learning techniques, the model seeks to support medical professionals in diagnostic decision-making, reduce workload, and enhance screening efficiency.
+By leveraging Convolutional Neural Networks (CNNs) and transfer learning techniques, the model supports medical professionals in diagnostic decision-making, reduces workload, and enhances screening efficiency.

-### Approach
+Approach

-Data Exploration and Visualization: Examined image distribution across three classes — Healthy, Type 1 disease, and Type 2 disease — to understand class balance.
+Data Exploration and Visualization

+Examined image distribution across three classes — Healthy, Type 1 disease, and Type 2 disease — to understand class balance.

+Preprocessing and Augmentation

-Preprocessing and Augmentation: Applied data augmentation (random flips, rotations, rescaling, and resizing) to increase dataset variability and improve model robustness.
+Applied data augmentation (random flips, rotations, rescaling, and resizing) to increase dataset variability and improve model robustness.

-###  Dataset Overview
+Dataset Overview

-The dataset consists of 251 training images and 66 test images distributed across three classes:
+Training images: 251

+Test images: 66

+Classes:

 Healthy